johanberntsson/PunyInform/documentation/technical/techreport.md

 However, if no perfect score was found then the highest score is used.
 If `phase2_necessary` is set to PHASE2_ERROR, then `_ParsePattern` will be called again with this pattern and `p_phase` set to 2.
 In phase 2 `_ParsePattern` will print the error messages that were surpressed during phase 1.
 If the match failed and `phase2_necessary` wasn't set if means that there wasn't enough input to match the pattern, and a message such as "I think you wanted to say 'climb something'.
 Please try again" is printed.

-Another possibility is that the pattern seems to match but the noun phrase is ambigus.
+Another possibility is that the pattern seems to match but the noun phrase is ambiguous.
 In this case the pattern returns a score as if the pattern matched the noun phrase, but sets `phase2_necessary` to PHASE2_DISAMBIGUATION, and - like for PHASE2_ERROR - `_ParsePattern` is called again with `p_phase` set to 2. `_ParsePattern/_GetNextNoun` will then call `_AskWhichNoun` to prompt the user for additional information ("Do you mean the blue or the red book?"), and return 100 if the noun phrase is successfully parsed.

 ### `_ParsePattern`